 One of the best and most affordable MBA gifts is a membership to their business school’s alumni association.
-The University of Michigan, for example, only charges new grads $25 a year.
-It is a worthwhile investment since alumni groups can help new grads find jobs and create social connections upon moving to a new city.
+The University of Michigan, for example, charges new grads $69 a year.
+It is a worthwhile investment since alumni groups can help recent grads find jobs and create social connections upon moving to a new city.

 Help your MBA grad keep those new business cards crisp in this versatile business card case.
 With loads of color options, you can pick one that suits their personality best.
 You can also personalize this minimalistic leather card holder with their initials.

 With a cushy new desk job, your MBA grad might need a reminder to get up and move.
-The Fitbit Charge 3 is Fitbit’s most advanced tracker and offers hourly reminders to move and drink water and offers a vibrating alarm clock option for the heavy sleepers.
+The Fitbit Sense is Fitbit’s most advanced tracker and offers hourly reminders to move and drink water and offers a vibrating alarm clock option for heavy sleepers.
 You can also switch bands depending on whether your grad’s at work or hitting the gym.

 No millennial home is complete without a Google Chromecast.
-This inexpensive little dongle seems innocuous but plugs into any TV or projector with a USB hole and seamlessly connects your phone or computer opening up all of the streaming possibilities.
+This inexpensive little dongle seems innocuous but plugs into any TV or projector with a USB hole and seamlessly connects your phone or computer, opening up all of the streaming possibilities, including HD content.